galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon tip %} How to find canonical markers?
 >
-> Canonical markers are usually found in the litterature and are also aggregated into dedicated database like the [PanglaoDB](https://panglaodb.se/markers.html) {% cite franzen2019panglaodb %}
+> Canonical markers are usually found in the literature and are also aggregated into dedicated database like the [PanglaoDB](https://panglaodb.se/markers.html) {% cite franzen2019panglaodb %}
 {: .tip}

 > ### {% icon question %} Questions